memoryruins/pebble-os.github.io/index.md

 layout: default
 ---

 Pebble is a microkernel and userspace written in Rust.
-It is still in very early development.
+It is still early in development.

 * Pebble is **not** a UNIX
+* Processes talk to the kernel through a very minimal system call interface
-* Processes communicate through message passing facilitated by the kernel
+* Processes communicate with each other through message passing facilitated by the kernel
 * Drivers live in userspace

-* There are no system calls except to yield to the kernel
+The best place to learn more about Pebble is [the book](https://pebble-os.github.io/book).